vatsalpanwar/ghalib/README.md

 # ghalib
 Library of tools for modeling spectroscopic exoplanet transits.
-Planned release : December 2022